gbif/ipt/Launch.md

 4. Test release candidate
     * Update the [UAT IPT](https://ipt.gbif-uat.org/) with the release candidate
     * When it makes sense, invite volunteer testers to join efforts by sending an invitation to the [IPT mailing list](https://lists.gbif.org/mailman/listinfo/ipt) explaining how to request an account on the [UAT IPT](https://ipt.gbif-uat.org/) and what areas of testing to focus on.
-    * Test new features - issues labelled as "enhancement".
+    * Test new features - issues labelled as `Enhancement`.
 Directly involve the reporter of the enhancement in testing, to verify its implementation meets their expectations.
-    * Test bug fixes - issues labelled as "bug".
+    * Test bug fixes - issues labelled as `Bug`.
 Try to reproduce the bug following the detailed instructions provided in the issue description.
     * Test all areas possibly affected by code changes.
 Build a list of affected areas to test by scanning the commit history.
     * Always ensure that GBIF can index the data published by the IPT, for example using the new GBIF Data Validator.
     * Where applicable, test the IPT in both production and test mode.